calcmogul/controls-engineering-in-frc/README.md

 #### Stochastic control theory

 * Add an appendix on Ito calculus to explain where the Wiener process comes from?
-* Add equations for and implementation of MMAE
-* Add KFs for nonlinear drivetrain pose estimation
+* Add KF examples for nonlinear drivetrain pose estimation
   * EKF, UKF, and comparison of the two
 * Derive the two-sensor problem from first principles.
 The two-sensor problem uses p(x) and p(z_1|x).